e-kursy-it/dzslides/readme.md

 ## Basic usage

-**DZSlides** is a **one-file** HTML template to build slides in HTML5 and CSS3.
+**DZSlides** is a HTML template to build slides in HTML5 and CSS3.

-`template.html` is the only file you need.
+`template.html` contains markup for your presentation.
 Edit the file, add your content, change the style, and you're done.
 To see the slides in action, just load the file in your browser.

+## Css/JavaScript files extenalized

+This is a fork of original dzslides which aims at modularity rather than simplicity.
+JavaScript and CSS files are now outside `template.html`.
+These are:

+* `dzslides-core.css`
+* `dzslides-core.js`
+* `dzslides-default.css`

+Additionally event handlers have been moved into listener model instead of relying on attribute, which allows other code to react to those events.

+Removed also `bind` helper.

 ## Features